uccser/cs-field-guide/text/chapters/en-formal-languages.md

 {comment}

-.. xtcb either a card game where you can substitute using [grammar](glossary.html#grammar) rules (given a string, try to apply [grammar](glossary.html#grammar) from bottom up --- replace sequence with terminal, backtracking allowed i.e. replace terminal again - use images instead of a/b? images could be apple/banana, maybe parentheses?), or a html5 where you have to solve a puzzle (rules to get to a given string)
+.. xtcb either a card game where you can substitute using grammar rules (given a string, try to apply grammar from bottom up --- replace sequence with terminal, backtracking allowed i.e. replace terminal again - use images instead of a/b? images could be apple/banana, maybe parentheses?), or a html5 where you have to solve a puzzle (rules to get to a given string)

 .. xtcb http://cs.jhu.edu/~jason/papers/#eisner-smith-2008-tnlp may be useful (competitive grammar writing)

 ..
-Near start: teacher: Planet ABBA, money [grammar](glossary.html#grammar) and silly sentences activity, from http://www.mathmaniacs.org/lessons/06-grammars/index.html, with worksheets added:
+Near start: teacher: Planet ABBA, money grammar and silly sentences activity, from http://www.mathmaniacs.org/lessons/06-grammars/index.html, with worksheets added:
 .. http://www.cosc.canterbury.ac.nz/tim.bell/dt/fg-images/FL-grammars-mathmaniacs.pdf
 ..
 Gets students thinking about basics of grammars.

 {comment end}

-With unusual [grammar](glossary.html#grammar) Yoda from Star Wars speaks.
+With unusual grammar Yoda from Star Wars speaks.
 Yet still understand him, people can.
-The flexibility of the rules of English [grammar](glossary.html#grammar) mean that you can usually be understood if you don't get it quite right, but it also means that the rules get very complicated and difficult to apply.
+The flexibility of the rules of English grammar mean that you can usually be understood if you don't get it quite right, but it also means that the rules get very complicated and difficult to apply.

 Grammars in formal languages are much more predictable than grammars in human languages --- that's why they're called formal languages!
-When you're doing English, [grammar](glossary.html#grammar) can be a tricky topic because not only are there are so many rules, but there are also so many exceptions --- for example, you need an apostrophe if you write "the computer's USB port", but you have to leave it out if you say "its USB port".
+When you're doing English, grammar can be a tricky topic because not only are there are so many rules, but there are also so many exceptions --- for example, you need an apostrophe if you write "the computer's USB port", but you have to leave it out if you say "its USB port".

+{glossary-definition term="grammar" definition="In formal languages, a set of rules for specifying a language, for example, to specify syntax for programming languages."}
+{glossary-link term="grammar" reference-text="Formal languages"}Grammars{glossary-link end}
-Grammars in computer science are mainly used to specify programming languages and file formats, and compilers make a fuss even if you leave out just one bracket or comma!
+in computer science are mainly used to specify programming languages and file formats, and compilers make a fuss even if you leave out just one bracket or comma!
 But at least they're predictable.

 {comment}